- Document checklist

 In most circumstances, the non-UK foreign spouse will need to pass an English language test that demonstrates that they have adequate knowledge of English in order to live in the country.
 This includes speaking, reading, writing and understanding the language.

-The English language test is mandatory and must be sat prior to making the Spouse Visa application.
+The English language test is mandatory and must be sat prior to making the visa application.
 The test must be done via a registered provider, such as the Secure English Language Testing (SELT) which is stationed in the Trinity College London and IELTS (International English Language Testing System) Consortium.
 Once the applicant has passed and has a certificate to prove it, the certification lasts for two years after which the applicant will need to re-sit the test again.

 There are some circumstances where applicants are exempt which include: